 2/3 cup chilli powder/ or combination of fresh and powdered

-1. Cut the cabbage into quarters lengthwise, then cut each quarter into 3cm pieces crosswise so the cabbage looks like large chunks.
+1. Cut the cabbage into quarters lengthwise and then cut each quarter into 3cm pieces crosswise so the cabbage looks like large chunks.

 2. Pour the water into a large bowl or and stir in the salt until dissolved.
 Add the cabbage and cover with a heavy plate or lid to keep the cabbage weighted down and submerged in the salted water.
 Cover and leave for 12 hours or overnight, stirring occasionally (don’t get up especially to do this!)